-On April 30 Reliance announced plans to sell a rights issue of shares in the ratio of one for every 15 owned by existing shareholders at a price of 1257 rupee apiece.
+On April 30 Reliance announced plans to sell a rights issue of shares in the ratio of one for every 15 owned by existing shareholders at a price of Rs 1,257 apiece.
 The timing of the sale of shares to existing shareholders for a total amount of 531.25 billion rupees will be decided after the company gets regulatory approvals.

-“Overall, we believe the company is on track to hit its deleveraging goals, in which it targets zero reported net debt by financial year 2021.
-Moreover, future investments will likely focus on the digital and retail segments, which are less capital intensive than that of the energy sector,” S&P Global analysts said in a note earlier this week.
+“Overall, we believe the company is on track to hit its deleveraging goals, in which it targets zero reported net debt by financial year 2021,” S&P Global analysts said in a note earlier this week.

 “We see the possibility of sizeable acquisitions as a risk to our underlying view on RIL, especially in the current environment, where its financial buffer will likely be strengthened substantially.
 But we believe management is committed to deleveraging, and the company will likely maintain a low leverage for the time being.”